NCAR/esds/posts/scipy-2021-takeaways.md

 - Load in data array
 - Set radius to number of grid points
 - Minimum size quartile - threshold for object areas
-- xdim, ydim
+- Set variables such as `xdim`, `ydim`
-- Tracker object
+- Set up the Tracker object
   - Feed in data array, mask, radius, min*size*

-- Each color on there is a different heavwave
+- Each color on there is a different heatwave
   - Can see size and shape of these
   - Can zoom into single events
 - Can look at more stats using regional properties